ElanMedoff/personal-site/_posts/lessons-from-reading-a-thousand-comics.md

+---
+title: "Lessons From Reading a Thousand Comics: An Intro"
+abstract: "An introduction to a new series on the lessons learned from 1,000+ comics."
+publishedOn: TODO
+imagePath: null
+slug: lessons-from-reading-a-thousand-comics
+tags:
+  - comics
+---

 # Lessons From Reading a Thousand Comics: An Intro

 All in all, I'm proud to say I've read 1,000+ comic books.
 In case you're curious, the (rough) lineup looks something like this: